Chapter 15.35

 2. Cylinders of compressed gases with a health hazard ranking of 3 and with a capacity not exceeding 20 cubic feet at normal temperature and pressure (NTP) when used in gas cabinets, fume hoods or approved tools designed for their use.

 6004.1.17 Seismic Shutoff Valve.
-An automatic seismic shutoff valve, which is of a fail-safe to close design, shall be provided to shutoff the supply of highly toxic, and toxic gases upon a seismic event within 5 seconds of a horizontal sinusoidal oscillation having a peak acceleration of 0.3G (1.47m/sec2) and a period of 0.4 seconds.
+An automatic seismic shutoff valve, which is of a fail-safe to close design, shall be provided to shutoff the supply of highly toxic, and toxic gases upon a seismic event within five seconds of a horizontal sinusoidal oscillation having a peak acceleration of 0.3G (1.47m/sec2) and a period of 0.4 seconds.

 Exceptions: